sc8ttee/python_tricks/docs/assertions.md

 #### Usage

 * internal self checks
-* passes error if impossible conditions are met
+* use to pass error if impossible conditions are met

 #### Examples